IkarosKappler/three-geometry-hellfix/README.md

 load `http://127.0.0.1:8080/example/index.html` in your browser.

 ## Warning messages
-I kept all warning messages as they came, telling that THREE.somthing is printing an error.
+I kept all warning messages as they came, telling that THREE.somthing is printing an error or warning.
 This is because the code is actually not mine and to remind me that it came from the THREE library.

 ### Note
 I renamed the `Geometry` class to `Gmetry` because the maintainers of THREE announced that the